ibexa/documentation-developer/docs/guide/file_management/binary_media_download.md

 It also accepts optional query parameters:

 - `version`: the version number that the file must be downloaded for.
-Requires the `versionread` permission.
+Requires the `content / versionread` permission.
 If not specified, uses the published version.
 - `inLanguage`: The language the file should be downloaded in.
 If not specified, the most prioritized language for the SiteAccess will be used.

 <<<<<<< HEAD